(The theme of duality has been a popular one lately, so this post and participants' comments can also be found at the Christian Mystics site.)

 But solid food is for the mature,

 Once we begin asking these questions, we find ourselves in a never-ending cycle of paradox.
 To use the same distinction noted in the tree Adam and Eve ate from, it is hard to know which figures in this story are really “good” and which ones are more “evil.”
 One could argue that choosing to overcome ignorance for knowledge is “good.”
-One could even argue that a command against something that ought to be “good” in order to protect one's own power is “evil.”
+One could even argue that a command against something that ought to be “good” in order to protect one's own power is “evil.”is not acquainted with the teaching about righteousness.

 But what if none of the choices and none of the characters in this story are “good” and none are “evil”?
 What if the story is more about evolution in consciousness and those very distinctions – good and evil – are teased in order to help us see in a new way?